Once Upon a Christmas (Kenny Rogers and Dolly Parton album)

 Once Upon a Christmas is a collaborative studio album by Kenny Rogers and Dolly Parton.
-It was released on October 29, 1984, by RCA Nashville.
+It was released on October 29, 1984, by RCA Records.
 The album was produced by Rogers with David Foster.
 It was Rogers' second Christmas album, following 1981's Christmas, and Parton's first.
 The album's release was accompanied by a CBS television special, Kenny & Dolly: A Christmas to Remember.
 The album was certified 2× Platinum by the RIAA in 1989.

 Background

 Rogers and Parton first worked together in 1976 when Rogers was a guest on Parton's syndicated variety series, Dolly.
 The pair joined forces again on Rogers' 1983 single, "Islands in the Stream", which was a number one hit.
 Rogers contacted Parton in late 1983 to see if she would be interested in doing a Christmas album with him.
-Due to the pair's busy schedules, recording didn't take place until August 1984.
+Due to the pair's busy schedules, recording did not take place until August 1984.
 According to an article in Billboard, the album was completed and mixing had taken place by late September.

 In an issue of Cashbox, Rogers said of the album, "I was raised in a Baptist family and I've always thought of Christmas as a special time, a time when families who might be apart the rest of the year can come close together again.
 Something special also happens when Dolly and I get together: it's a case of the whole being even greater than the sum of its parts."
 Parton said, "This is the first Christmas special or album that I've ever done, so when Kenny called me with the idea, I jumped at it.
 Kenny and I love singing together; I think the blend of our voices creates a real electricity that comes across on record.
 He also has a real Santa Claus spirit.
 He makes working fun, and approaches things like I do, enjoying the people around him."